Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Eat tapas

-One of the places we like the most is a restaurant called La lluna, which means “The moon”.
-They specialised in tapas, a variety of dishes typical of Spain.
+One of the places we like the most is a restaurant called La Lluna, which means “The Moon”.
+They specialise in tapas, a variety of dishes typical of Spain.
 When you eat tapas, you always order a variety of them and share them with your friends, family, or partner.
 Then you don’t get to eat only one dish, but you try as many as possible!

 If you go there, we recommend you try: